mttgll/ALE/README.md

 ### ALE only parses ACT logs.
 It does not create ACT logs.

+### I recommend also using screenshots, video recording, or manually copying and pasting chat logs in addition to using this tool to parse ACT logs.
+  * There has been one case where a (Tell) message was empty in the ACT log instead of saving the actual message sent.
+Further testing must be done before I can confirm this is a valid risk with ACT chat logs.

 ## Usage

 1. Check or uncheck which channels to include or exclude.